 Dr. Ciampa came to Samford in August 2018 from the Nida Institute for Biblical Scholarship at American Bible Society, where he provided advanced professional development in biblical studies, Bible translation and Scripture engagement for leaders in that area of scholarship around the world.
 Previously he was Professor of New Testament and chair of the Division of Biblical Studies at Gordon-Conwell Theological Seminary near Boston, where he taught for thirteen years and where he continues to provide leadership for their Doctor of Ministry track in Bible Translation.
 Before going to Gordon-Conwell, he was a missionary professor of biblical studies in Portugal for over a decade and served as a translator for the Portuguese Bible Society’s contemporary Portuguese translation of the Bible.

 Dr. Ciampa teaches New Testament and biblical studies, and his research focuses on the use of the Old Testament within the New Testament and Pauline studies.
 He is the author of The Presence and Function of Scripture in Galatians 1 and 2 (Mohr Siebeck, 1998), The First Letter to the Corinthians (with Brian Rosner) in the Pillar Commentary on the New Testament series (Eerdmans, 2010), as well as numerous scholarly articles and essays.

-He is married with two adult children and one grandson.
+He is married with two adult children and two grandsons.
 He enjoys hiking, boating, traveling, studying and teaching about the Bible, and spending time with his wife, his family and his students.

 Degrees and Certifications